 are just some of those who began their careers by taking part in our Festival.
 The Festival has been delighted to welcome back some of these professionals as adjudicators and is grateful to them for passing on their expertise to the next generation of performers.

-Richmond Festival has also provided two BBC Young Musician of the Year Finalists : Charlotte Barbour-Condini (2012) and William Thomas (2014).
+Richmond Festival has also provided Three BBC Young Musician of the Year Finalists : Sally Pryce (Harp), Charlotte Barbour-Condini (2012) and William Thomas (2014).
 Many of our dancers have been successful at National level in the All England Dance competition and gone on to perform with professional ballet and theatre companies.

 Registered Charity Number 1012682

-All rights reserved ©Richmond Performimg Arts Festival 2017
+All rights reserved ©Richmond Performing Arts Festival 2024